777aker/snek3/Scalability_Notes/TODO/Next.md

 - [x] Remove the downgrade in update time it's kinda lame
 - [x] Head hit body die
 - [ ] Skill Tree
+    - [ ] why does check succeed twice?
-- [ ] Figure out why keys don't work in other windows
+- [x] Figure out why keys don't work in other windows
 - [x] Thread windows - do research to make sure glfw context is thread specific not process
-    - [ ] global_variables.hpp need to be thread safe, nothing else should ever matter / share between windows
+    - [x] global_variables.hpp need to be thread safe, nothing else should ever matter / share between windows
-    - [ ] make std::vector check and display windows a class that manages thread safety
+    - [x] make std::vector check and display windows a class that manages thread safety
 - [ ] Comment your code / document what the heck is happening everywhere